agradus/OpenLdocs/docs/documentation/guides/webstudio_user_guide.md

 | Grey      | A tag is already assigned to the project.
 The project still appears on the list because it has other tag types with the **None** values. <br/>If the tag is already assigned, but a different tag value is derived from the project name according to the template, the existing value will be replaced <br/>with the derived value.
 The replacement is identified with the arrow.
 The derived value can be created if the tag type is extensible. <br/>In this case, a new value will be marked green.
 If the derived tag value does not exist and the tag type is not extensible, no replacement happens, <br/>and the old value appears in grey with no arrow. |

 This logic is explained in the tooltips for each tag color type.

+Note that if project tags are successfully modified, the status will change to **In editing**, unless it is already set to this status.

 ### Managing Email Server Configuration